2DMAT/odatse-STR/README.md

-# odatse-STR: solver module for analyses of TRHEPD spectrum data
+# odatse-STR: solver module for analyses of TRHEPD data

 Open Data Analysis Tool for Science and Engineering (ODAT-SE) is a framework for applying a search algorithm to a direct problem solver to find the optimal solution.
 It has been developed by the name 2DMAT, and since version 3.0, it is organized as an open platform for data analysis by modularizing direct problem solvers and search algorithms.